 My second concept was trying to make users feel less overwhelmed with their choices.
 To solve that I made each report section a tab.
 Once the user selects that tab, the relevant reports appear below.
 The only issue with this concept is that previously selected reports are hidden until the user reopens the section.

-I created mockups for both concepts; this feature mainly utilized existing elements within the design system I had created for this product.
-In the first concept, I had initially placed the list of reports first on the page and the form was below.
+I created mockups for both concepts; in the first concept, I had initially placed the list of reports first on the page and the form was below.
 I still felt that seeing a list of fifty reports as soon as you load the page was overwhelming to the user, so I switched the two elements so that the form was above the list.
 I also ensured that as per our users’ feedback, that I was creating less complicated and more cohesive visuals.